-- The approach is independent of the national tax rules.

-- Its comparability is affected by national differences in particular and the comparability is affected by national differences in particular and the comparability is affected by national differences in particular and the comparability is affected by national differences. - Its comparability is affected by national differences in prices of the identical vehicles, both as a result of differences in sales taxes and in market conditions (these differences can be considered legitimate, as they reflect actual differences in prices, and hence differences in the value of the derived benefit).
+- The approach is independent of the national tax rules. - Its comparability is affected by national differences in prices of the identical vehicles, both as a result of differences in sales taxes and in market conditions (these differences can be considered legitimate, as they reflect actual differences in prices, and hence differences in the value of the derived benefit).